Skip to main content

 • graphics

-• “Interesting missions, good storyline, graphics are about what you expect, runs very well.”
+• “Interesting missions, good storyline, and the graphics are about what you expect.
+The game runs very well.”

-• “At first, I was pretty blown away by the bad graphics, but as soon as you hit up the campaign and sound, the fun starts again.”
+• “At first, I was pretty blown away by the bad graphics, but as soon as you dive into the campaign and sound, the fun starts again.”

 • gameplay

-The gameplay of Operation Flashpoint, despite being released in 2001, remains engaging and worth experiencing even in 2017.
-However, players note that the game has aged significantly, with modern titles offering superior graphics and textures.
+The gameplay of Operation Flashpoint from 2001 remains engaging and worth experiencing, even in 2017; however, players note that the game's graphics have aged significantly, especially when compared to modern voxel games.

 • “Gameplay-wise, Operation Flashpoint from 2001 is still holding up in 2017.”